 The Harrow and Wealdstone Opportunity Area stands out from other self-contained areas such as Wembley, spanning 239 hectares, and Brent Cross, covering 151 hectares.
 These areas are located on large plots of land, separate from existing residential neighbourhoods, and are mostly comprised of former industrial sites.
 As a result, it is unrealistic to expect them to provide the same level of benefits.
 The Harrow and Wealdstone Opportunity Area encompasses places like Station Road, which borders existing low-rise neighbourhoods where high-density development would not be suitable.
-It is also questionable why the area was upgraded from an Intensification Area to an Opportunity Area.
-Who was consulted when that decision was made?

 Proposal: Maintain a capacity of 5,000 for the Opportunity Area and allocate the remaining sites for more suitable development.
-Regulation eighteen initially proposed a capacity of 7,500 for the Opportunity Area, which has since been raised to 8750 with 9,352 allocations.
+Regulation eighteen initially proposed a capacity of 7,500 for the Opportunity Area, which has since been raised to 9,352.
 The capacity for this area cannot continue to increase indefinitely.